 Policies and procedures adopted for the induction and training of trustees Para 1.51 All councillors joining the parish council (sole trustee) are provided within information about the charity and Charity Commission guidelines such as The Essential Trustee.
-One member of the council and the clerk have undertaken the SAVO trustee e:learning course, and council is willing to fund training for any further members willing to undertake this commitment.
+The clerk has undertaken the SAVO trustee e:learning course, and council is willing to fund training for any further members willing to undertake this commitment.
 The council has appointed a committee of members who specialise in the affairs of this charity, and whom seek to disseminate information to remaining members.
 The charity's organisational structure and any wider network with which the charity works Para 1.51 Pitstone Parish Council, as Corporate Body, is the Sole Trustee.
-Persuant to \$101(1) of the 1972 Act Pitstone Parish Council resolved that the affairs of the Pitstone Parish Charity will be managed by a committee to ensure it is easier for members to fulfil their obligations to only consider what is in the best interests of the charity and not the local authority, and limiting conflicts of interest.
+Persuant to S101(1) of the 1972 Act Pitstone Parish Council resolved that the affairs of the Pitstone Parish Charity will be managed by a committee to ensure it is easier for members to fulfil their obligations to only consider what is in the best interests of the charity and not the local authority, and limiting conflicts of interest.
 The charity committee provide regular reports to the full parish council in its role as sole trustee.
 All strategic issues or financial expenditure must be referred back to the full council, in its capacity as trustee, for approval.
 Meeting of the charity are always separate from meetings of the council and are separately documented.
-Relationship with any related parties Para 1.51 Not applicable.
-Other
+The charity has its own legal and professional advisors.